kk0m4k/docker-forensics/README.md

 8.  [x] Changed Files or Directories
 9.  [x] Open Port and Network Session (using nsenter)
 10. [x] System datetime and uptime
+11. [x] Acquisition for exectuable binary/script  created on Container Layer

 ## How to run
 ```